 Dr. Small draws on her extensive knowledge of language development, literacy and bilingual pedagogy in tutoring and mentoring.
 She is a member of the College of Audiologists and Speech Language Pathologists of Ontario (CASLPO) and has her certification from Speech-Language and Audiology Canada (SAC).
 She is a Research Allied Professional Associate of SAC.
 Anita has researched, published and presented on parent-child early communication, literacy, bilingual pedagogy, cultural identity, cross-cultural interaction and creating empowering educational environments in schools and the workplace.

-Dr. Small brings to her writing consultation of professionals, great success as a grant writer and mentor, having raised over eleven million dollars in project grants.
+Dr. Small brings to her writing consultation of professionals, great success as a grant writer and mentor, having raised over twelve million dollars in project grants.
 She mentors artists in grant writing through the Canada Council of the Arts and Ontario Arts Council as well as mentoring non-profit organization managers in grant writing.